 by Jose Antonio PhD FISSN.
 I really like white rice.
 You know the sticky kind that you can pick up with your fingers and throw down the gullet.
-I mean 1.4 billion Chinese eatingricecouldn’t all be wong.
+I mean 1.4 billion Chinese couldn’t all be wong.
 I’ve heard a million times how brown rice, which tastes like tree bark mixed with bread crust dipped in dog food, is soooo much better than the white variety.
 Growing up eating rice the way most families consume potatoes and bread, I rarely go a day without consuming some white stuff.
 So is the white stuff so bad?
 Is it like eating fried Twinkies or Oreos?
 Well grasshopper, empty your cup of tea and follow me down the path of truth and enlightenment.
 LOL.
 Actually, just read the rest of this silly article and let’s hope you’re entertained as well as edified.

 One study stated that “higher consumption of white rice is associated with a significantly increased risk of type 2 diabetes, especially in Asian (Chinese and Japanese) populations.”1 Yikes, that’s me!
 Does being a ‘Pacific Islander’ count?
 Also, “consumption of brown rice in place of white can help reduce 24-h glucose and fasting insulin responses among overweight Asian Indians.”2 Shitfire I’m glad I’m not an overweight Asian Indian.
 Either way, that study was an acute one.
 And then we have this extensive case-control study which looked at the association between white rice-based food consumption and the risk of ischemic stroke in a southern Chinese population.
 Information on diet and lifestyle was obtained from 374 incident ischemic stroke patients and 464 hospital-based controls.
 They found that the average weekly intake of rice foods appeared to be significantly higher in cases than in controls.
 Increased consumption of cooked rice, congee, and rice noodle were associated with a higher risk for ischemic stroke after controlling for confounding factors.
 So is this evidence of a link between habitual rice food consumption and the risk of ischemic stroke in Chinese adults?3 Maybe.

 Now keep in mind what exactly a case control study is.
 It is a design used in epidemiological research.
 Basically what scientists do is compare subjects who have a certain condition (e.g. high blood pressure) with those who do not (e.g. are normal blood pressure) and then identify the factors that may lead to that condition.
 Folks aren’t given a treatment per se.
 The categories are statistical ones, not biological ones.
 This study design is far inferior to the gold standard of science, the randomized controlled trial in which subjects are randomized to a ‘treatment’ or ‘placebo/control’ group.
-Thus, there is an actual intervention to see if a ‘treatment’ has an effect and minimizes bias.white rice
+Thus, there is an actual intervention to see if a ‘treatment’ has an effect and minimizes bias.

 So indeed it is true that epidemiologic studies have suggested that higher consumption of white rice (WR) is associated with increased risk for type 2 diabetes mellitus.
 And short term data shows that the glucose and insulin response is lower with brown vs white rice.
 What if you actually substitute white rice with brown rice, should we not then see a benefit?
 Especially if done over a period of several months?